freeipa/freeipa/daemons/ipa-kdb/README.s4u2proxy.txt

 If this works it means you successfully impersonated the admin user with the HTTP service against the ldap service.

+Cleanup by removing the self-impersonation flag: modprinc -ok_to_auth_as_delegate HTTP/ipaserver.example.com

 Simo.